konklone/campyre/README.md

 Allow the user to see a list of members.

+Allow the user to pick a room to auto-join on starting the app.

 Allow the user to see the topic of a room.

 Allow the user to download the uploaded files in a room.

 Allow the user to upload any type of file, not just images.

+Support "guest" access.